 This is the only program in New Jersey offering the EMC Program and one of only a few programs in the United States where you can earn credit toward your union card while pursuing an academic degree.

 Second and third year students may choose to study acting in several affiliate studios in New York City.
-These classes are in addition to the regular courses offered by the college.
+These classes are in addition to the regular courses offered by the university.
 The programs offered include (by audition only):

 - The William Esper Studio